rust-basel/rust-basel.github.io/README.md

 - **extra.image**: an optional image for the post.
   If omitted, a default image is used instead.
-  The image is displayed on the blog's main page and on the posts detail page.
+  The image is displayed on the blog's main page and on the post's detail page.

 ---